-- 118. With regard to hybrids and more specifically in relation to the limits for their eligibility as original own funds, the objectives of the Directive are to harmonize the rules within the EU and to improve the quality of own funds.
-The second aspect is, in particular, reflected by the introduction of a tiered limit system and by linking the inclusion of an individual instrument in a certain limit/bucket with its quality. - 119.
-These guidelines aim to enable competent authorities to clearly assign every hybrid instrument to one of the three buckets. - 120.
-The first bucket (up to 15%) includes all instruments that have an incentive to redeem as defined in Part B, as well as dated instruments. - 121.
-With regard to the other two buckets (up to 35% and up to 50%), CEBS clarifies below the requirements that must be fulfilled by a hybrid instrument to be included beyond the 35% limit and up to 50 % of original own funds.
-To be in line with the objectives of harmonizing the rules and improving the quality of own funds, the features defined by CEBS for these instruments are designed to be simple to understand and to apply, and to include in this bucket only hybrid instruments that have similar characteristics (permanence, flexibility of payment, loss absorbency) as instruments referred to in Article 57(a).
+- 118. With regard to hybrids and more specifically in relation to the limits for their eligibility as original own funds, the objectives of the directive are to harmonize the rules within the EU and to improve the quality of own funds.
+The second aspect is in particular reflected by the introduction of a tiered limit system and by linking the inclusion of an individual instrument to a certain limit/bucket with its quality. - 119.
+These guidelines aim at enabling competent authorities to clearly assign every hybrid instrument to one of the three limits. - 120.
+The first bucket (up to 15%) includes all instruments that have an incentive to redeem as defined in Part B as well as dated instruments. - 121.
+With regard to the other two buckets (up to 35% and up to 50%), CEBS clarifies below the requirements that must be fulfilled by a hybrid instrument to be included beyond the 35% limit and up to 50% of original own funds.
+To be in line with the objectives of harmonizing the rules and improving the quality of own funds, the features defined by CEBS for these instruments are designed to be simple to understand and to apply, and to accept in this bucket only hybrid instruments that have similar characteristics (permanence, flexibility of payment, loss absorbency) as instruments referred to in Article 57(a).
 CEBS is also taking into account the fact that the Directive amending the CRD is based largely on CEBS's advice of April 2008.
-When describing option 2 in CEBS's advice, the intention was
+When describing option 2 in CEBS's advice, the intention was to include in this higher bucket only instruments that are most similar to ordinary shares in their capital qualities. - 122.
+Hybrids without incentives to redeem but not fulfilling these requirements will be limited up to 35% of original own funds.